stephenhky/PyShortTextCategorization/UPCOMING.md

 Confirmed Changes
 -----------------

+* Saving and loading compact models.

 Expected Changes
 ----------------

 * Stacking;
-* Saving and loading compact models;
 * Implementation of author-topic model;
 * More neural networks;
 * More available corpus;